aws-samples/ebs-benchmarking-results-for-improved-performance-on-ebs-optimized-amd-instances/README.md

-The steps were followed on a m6a.xlarge instance and you will find similar results in instance as you can see below:
+The steps were followed on a m6a.xlarge instance and was able to find similar results in instance as you can see below:
 -----------------

 Starting 16 processes